Michael Steele (musician): Different Light

 Although All Over the Place was well regarded by critics, it was not a chart success.
 Like her bandmates, Steele only achieved popular success and fame with the 1986 release of Different Light and its hit singles "Manic Monday" (No. 2) and "Walk Like an Egyptian" (No. 1).
 In addition to playing melodic and often intricate basslines, Steele sings lead on two songs: a cover of Big Star's "September Gurls", later credited for belatedly bringing songwriter Alex Chilton a large income from royalties, and the self-penned "Following", a stark and introspective ballad far from the glossy sound and more standard lyrical themes of Different Light's other tracks.
-Rolling Stone magazine praised "Following" upon the album's release as its standout song, a dark composition that pointed the band in new jazz and folk directions, only some of which would be explored.
+Rolling Stone magazine praised "Following" upon the album's release as its standout song, a dark composition that pointed the band in new jazz and folk directions, only some of which were explored.
 Steele also sings lead on the second verse of "Walk Like an Egyptian".

 As often discussed in later interviews, Different Light was also the product of significant contention and tension between the band and producer David Kahne; much of this contention surrounding the use of musicians outside the band on some songs.
 Despite lingering controversy about the extent to which session musicians were employed on the album, Steele is the only band member confirmed not to have been overdubbed, an achievement she later joked was only because Kahne "ran out of money".

 Everything

-A commercial success on its 1988 release, Everything would also be the Bangles' final album before their 1989 breakup.
+A commercial success on its 1988 release, Everything was the Bangles' final album before their 1989 breakup.
 In terms of Steele's career, Everything also reflects her development as a songwriter, with her three songs, "Complicated Girl", "Something To Believe In" and "Glitter Years" being the most she had written on an album to this point.
 Two further songs written for the Everything sessions did not appear on the album, with "Between the Two" eventually appearing on 2003's Doll Revolution, and "Happy Man Today", played live on the band's summer 1987 tour, remaining unreleased.
 In addition to her usual bass credits, Steele is also credited with several guitar parts, referred to in the album liner notes as "occasional guitar".
 Although none of Steele's songs were released as singles, they were seen by several critics upon Everything's release as among the album's best tracks.
 A particularly emphatic example is that of the Chicago Sun-Times, stating that her songs provide "most of the album's highlights", combining sophistication and accessibility.

 1990s

-After the demise of the Bangles, Steele initially sought to write and record material for a solo release.
+Steele initially sought to write and record material for a solo release.
 She remained musically active throughout much of the decade.
 Besides recording songs for an unreleased solo album, she played in several bands in this time, most notably as rhythm guitarist and singer in her short-lived band Crash Wisdom (producing several more unreleased songs) and as bassist in Michelle Muldrow's San Francisco-based group Eyesore.